CoreLathe/A7-RT/evidence/EVIDENCE.md

    └──────────────┘        └─────────────────┘      └─────────────────┘
 ```

 Five integration nodes, 18 structural dependencies.
-All dependencies point to the sealed core layer—no cycles, no orphans.
+All dependencies point to the sealed core layer with no cycles or orphans.
 The graph completes the "syscall boundary" pattern: pure logic below, I/O and composition above.

 ## Execution Telemetry